slicetext/slicetext-lang-original/README.md

 # Slicetext
-## Slicetext is a high-level, interpreted programming language created by Theo Kozak in his free time.
+## Slicetext is a high-level, interpreted programming language created by me in my free time.

 **RUNNING**